Contents

 MicroSD Pin Configuration

-The table below represents a Micro Secure Digital pin Configuration.
+The table below represents the pin configuration for a Micro Secure Digital PCB prototype service.

 A micro SD card pinout